-These creamy lemon bars have the perfect flavor combination of tart and sweet.
-Made with a buttery shortbread crust, a luscious lemon curd filling, and a dusting of powdered sugar sprinkled over the top, these lemon bars are sure to be a crowd-pleaser!
+These classic lemon bars have a buttery shortbread crust, a luscious lemon curd filling, and are topped with a dusting of powdered sugar.
+Each bite will melt in your mouth with the best lemon flavor!

-Looking for more lemon desserts?
+Looking for more delicious lemon recipes?
 Then check out these: mini lemon cheesecakes, lemon sugar cookies, and lemon sheet cake.

 Jump to: